Gay Nigger Association of America

 The Gay Nigger Association of America (GNAA) was an Internet trolling group.
-They targeted several prominent websites and Internet personalities including Slashdot, Wikipedia, CNN, Barack Obama, Alex Jones, and prominent members of the blogosphere.
+They targeted several prominent websites and internet personalities including Slashdot, Wikipedia, CNN, Barack Obama, Alex Jones, and prominent members of the blogosphere.
 They also released software products, and leaked screenshots and information about upcoming operating systems.
-In addition, they maintained a software repository and a wiki-based site dedicated to Internet commentary.
+In addition, they maintained a software repository and a wiki-based site dedicated to internet commentary.

 Members of the GNAA also founded Goatse Security, a grey hat information security group.
 Members of Goatse Security released information in June 2010 about email addresses on AT&T's website from people who had subscribed to mobile data service using the iPad.
 After the vulnerability was disclosed, the then-president of the GNAA, weev, and a GNAA member, "JacksonBrown", were arrested.

 Origins, known members and name

 The group was run by a president.
 New media researcher Andrew Lih stated that it was unclear whether or not there was initially a clearly defined group of GNAA members, or if founding and early members of the GNAA were online troublemakers united under the name in order to disrupt websites.
 However, professor Jodi Dean and Ross Cisneros claimed that they were an organized group of anti-blogging trolls.
 Reporters also referred to the GNAA as a group.

-In her 2017 book Troll Hunting, Australian journalist Ginger Gorman identified the president of the GNAA as an individual from Colorado known as "Meepsheep."
-Known former presidents of the GNAA were security researcher Jaime "asshurtmacfags" Cochran, who also co-founded the hacking group "Rustle League," and "timecop," founder of the anime fansub group "Dattebayo."
-Cochran is also the only known woman member of GNAA.
+In her 2017 book Troll Hunting, Australian journalist Ginger Gorman identified the president of the GNAA as an individual from Colorado known as "Meepsheep".
+Known former presidents of the GNAA were security researcher Jaime "asshurtmacfags" Cochran, who also co-founded the hacking group "Rustle League", and "timecop", founder of the anime fansub group "Dattebayo".
 Other members included former president Andrew "weev" Auernheimer, Daniel "JacksonBrown" Spitler, and former spokesman Leon Kaiser.
 GNAA has also been documented as having been loosely affiliated with the satirical wiki Encyclopedia Dramatica.